top of page

 Meals: pay as you go to allow freedom for you to explore the local cuisine at your own comfort level

-MAY 06: VISIT THE OLD NEWARI TOWN OF BANDIPUR OR SAFARI DAY AT CHITWAN NATIONAL PARK
+DAY 04: VISIT THE OLD NEWARI TOWN OF BANDIPUR

 Take an hour’s drive to picturesque Bandipur, nestled in the Himalayan foothills of Nepal, a place as famous for its natural beauty as for the hospitality of its people.
 Situated on a hilltop above the highway town of Dumre, Bandipur captivates with its cultural appeal and pristine scenery.
 This Newari town has preserved its historic flavour, and offers visitors a rich mix of history, architecture, breathtaking views, interesting caves and unspoiled landscapes.